ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 RavenDB Embedded supports running a secured server.
 Just run `Secured` method in the `ServerOptions` object.

-We have two overloads to `Secured`:

-`PathToServerCertificate`
+#### Set up security using the certificate path

 {CODE security@Server\Embedded.cs /}

 The first way to enable authentication is to set the [certificate with the path to your .pfx](../server/security/authentication/certificate-configuration#standard-manual-setup-with-certificate-stored-locally) server certificate.
 You may supply the certificate password using certPassword.

-`certLoadExec`
+#### Set up security using a custom script

-Or, to access the certificate via logic that is external to RavenDB, you can use the following approach:
+To access the certificate via logic that is external to RavenDB, you can use the following approach:

 {CODE security2@Server\Embedded.cs /}

 This option is useful when you want to protect your certificate (private key) with other solutions such as "Azure Key Vault", "HashiCorp Vault" or even Hardware-Based Protection.
 RavenDB will invoke a process you specify, so you can write your own scripts / mini-programs and apply the logic that you need.

 It creates a clean separation between RavenDB and the secret store in use.